awl4114awl/lognpacific-public/README.md

 ---

-> ## ⚠️ Ethical & Legal Notice
-> This repository is for training and authorized research only.
+> ⚠️ This repository is for training and authorized research only.
 Please do not deploy these scripts on systems you do not own, enable insecure protocols in production, downgrade security configuration outside a lab.
 You are fully responsible for how you use this code.

 ---